up42/docs/source/going-further/api-walkthrough.rst

 Now we can, iterating over the given JSON array ``data`` get all the quicklooks images, this case is only one.
+The filename is composed of the feature ID and the extension.

 .. code:: bash

    # Loop over all available quicklooks images and get them.
-   for i in $(cat quicklooks_6505eaf8-dc63-44a9-878f-831eecae3f62.json | jq -j '.data[]')
+   for i in $(cat quicklooks_list_$TASK1.json | jq -r '.data[]')
        do curl -s -L -O -H "Authorization: Bearer $PTOKEN" "$TASK1_URL/outputs/quicklooks/$i" done